10'000 Hours/Getty Images

 Comparing the best credit cards after bankruptcy

-First Progress Platinum Select Mastercard® Secured Credit CardEasy approvalSecured$3916.24% (variable)
+First Progress Platinum Select Mastercard Secured Credit CardSecured$3919.24% (variable)

 How to choose a credit card after bankruptcy

-Here are a few things to look out for when choosing a post-bankruptcy credit card:
+Here are a few things to look out for when choosing a credit card:

-• What fees does it carry?
-Credit cards for people with damaged credit tend to charge a lot of fees, including annual fees, program fees, activation fees, authorized user fees and more.
-Such fees may simply be the cost of rebuilding your credit, but avoid them if you can.
+• What fees does it charge?
+Credit cards for people with damaged credit scores tend to charge a lot of fees, including annual fees, program fees, activation fees, authorized user fees and more.
+These fees may simply be the cost of rebuilding your credit, but try to avoid them if you can.

 • Is it a secured or unsecured card?
-Secured cards are easier to get after a bankruptcy, but they require you to put up a refundable security deposit that usually doubles as your credit limit.
-If you’d rather not tie up money, a smaller number of unsecured cards for bad credit are available, though they tend to offer much lower credit limits.
-Either way, maintaining positive payment history will be crucial.
+Secured cards can be easier to get after bankruptcy, but they require you to put up a refundable security deposit, which typically also acts as the card’s credit limit.
+If you’d rather not tie up money, there are a smaller number of unsecured cards available for those with bad credit, though they tend to come with lower credit limits.

 Bottom line

-Not only is getting a credit card after bankruptcy possible, doing so will give you a chance to repair your credit history and prove your creditworthiness going forward.
+Not only is getting a credit card after bankruptcy possible, but doing so will also offer a chance to repair your credit history and prove your creditworthiness going forward.
 To give yourself the best chance at approval, look for secured cards and other cards designed for people with bad credit.
 With responsible use and a lot of patience, you can get back on track and qualify for more lucrative credit cards down the line.

 Editorial Disclaimer